-Illinois DUI and Marijuana, THC
+Illinois DUI and Marijuana, THC:

 Like much of the country, Illinois’ laws regarding the use of marijuana, both for medical as well as recreational purposes, have been shifting.
 The use of medical marijuana is legal in Illinois.
-Furthermore, the of small amounts of the drug is now considered a civil offense rather than a
+Furthermore, the possession of small amounts of the drug is now considered a civil offense rather than a criminal one.

 Until recently, Illinois had a zero-tolerance approach to driving under the influence of marijuana.
-But as of July 29th, 2016, this law too has changed to create a legal for the amount of THC a person may have in their blood while operating a motor vehicle.
+But as of July 29th, 2016, this law has changed to create a legal limit for the amount of THC a person may have in their blood while operating a motor vehicle.

 What is the legal limit for THC?